A Comprehensive Guide on Databricks for Beginners

 Role-based Databricks adoption

-Data Analyst/Business analyst: As analysis, RAC’s, visualizations are the bread and butter of analysts, so the focus needs to be on BI integration and Databricks SQL.
-Read about Tableau visualization tool here.
+Data Analyst/Business Analyst: Analysis, RACs, and visualizations are the bread and butter of analysts, so the focus must be BI integration and Databricks SQL.
+Read about the Tableau visualization tool here.

-Data Scientist: Data scientist have well-defined roles in larger organizations but in smaller organizations, data scientist wears various hats, one can own all the 3 roles, of an analyst, data engineer, bi visualizer etc. In a well-defined role, data scientists are responsible to source data, a skill grossly neglected in the face of modern ML algorithms.
-Build predictive models, manage model deployment.
-Monitor data drift,
+Data Scientist: Data scientist have well-defined roles in larger organizations but in smaller organizations, data scientist wears various hats, one can own all the 3 roles, of an analyst, data engineer, bi visualizer etc. In a well-defined role, data scientists are responsible for sourcing data, a skill grossly neglected in the face of modern ML algorithms.
+Build predictive models and manage model deployment and monitor data drift,

-Data Engineer: Largely responsible to build ETL’s, and manage the constant flow of ever-increasing data.
+Data Engineer: Largely responsible for building ETLs and managing the constant flow of ever-increasing data.
 Process, clean, and quality check the data before pushing it to operational tables.
 Model deployment and platform support are other responsibilities entrusted to data engineers.

 Advantages of Databricks

-2. Databricks delivers a Unified Data Analytics Platform, data engineers, data scientists, data analysts, business analysts can all work in tandem on the same notebook.
+• Databricks delivers a Unified Data Analytics Platform.
+Data engineers, data scientists, data analysts, and business analysts can all work in tandem on the same notebook.

-4. Data reliability and scalability through delta lake.
+• Data reliability and scalability through Delta Lake.

 Apache Spark

-Spark is a tool to coordinate tasks/jobs across a cluster of computers.
-These clusters of machines are managed by a cluster manager, it could be either YARN(yet another resource negotiator) or Mesos or Sparks own Standalone cluster manager.
-It supports languages such as Scala, Python, SQL, Java, and R. Spark application consists of one driver and executors.
+Spark is a tool for coordinating tasks/jobs across a cluster of computers.
+A cluster manager, such as YARN (Yet Another Resource Negotiator), Mesos, or Spark’s own Stand-Alone cluster manager, manages these clusters of machines.
+It supports Scala, Python, SQL, Java, and R. A Spark application consists of one driver and executors.

 The driver node is responsible for three things: